Software Design and Programming

-- Further development the ideas of inheritance, polymorphism, and abstraction
+- Further development of the ideas of inheritance, polymorphism, and abstraction

 - The functional paradigm.
 Abstract data types, polymorphic types, static typing and type inference.
 Recursion and induction.
 List processing.
 Higher-order functions.
 Eager and lazy evaluation.
 Imperative features.
 Signatures, structures, functors, type classes, monads

 - An introduction to Test Driven Design (TDD) and Behavioural Driven Design (BDD)

 - The use of an Integrated Development Environment (IDE) for software development: e.g., editing, debugging, compilation, etc.